ipo-exe/zenith/principles.md

 - Share credit, visibility, and rewards — avoid hoarding resources or recognition;
 - Build communication systems with pre-scheduled meetings, asynchronous decision logs, and minimal friction;

-**Moderation Clause**
+**Moderation**
 _Sync does not mean swarm._
 - Avoid oversized teams that dilute responsibility and reduce attachment to the work;
+- Deep creative work is only possible during immersive isolation, so enable autonomy with mutual trust;
 - Prevent communication overload by batching messages at the week scale or above;
 - Assign quality oversight roles — do not crowd the review process;
-- Enable autonomy with mutual trust, not constant supervision;
 - Maintain a peer-based structure with diverse roles — but shared commitment to excellence;

+---